haveanicedaymydear/Assistant-Autogen/readme.md

 2. Ensure your guidance files in `/instructions` and your `template.docx` are configured as needed.
 3. Run the main script from the root directory:
     ```bash
-    python main.py
+    python -m src.main
     ```
+4. Run via Docker (for cloud deployment):
+    -   Follow the instructions in the deployment guides to build and push the Docker image to your Azure Container Registry and run it as an Azure Container App Job.

+---

 ## Outputs and Logging

 After a successful run:
--   **Final Document:** The final draft_EHCP.docx and the merged final_document.md will be located in your `outputs` Azure Blob Storage container.
+-   **Final Document:** The final draft_EHCP.docx will be located in your `outputs` Azure Blob Storage container.
--   **Intermediate Files:** Sectional drafts (output_sX_iY.md) and their feedback reports (feedback_sX_iY.md) will also be in the outputs  container, providing a full audit trail.
+-   **Intermediate Files:** All intermediate files, including sectional drafts (output_sX_iY.md) and their feedback reports (feedback_sX_iY.md) will stored in the run-archive container.
 -   **Local Logs:** Detailed logs are saved in the run-archive storage container and in the local 'logs' directory.
     -   /logs/full_run_YYYY-MM-DD_HH-MM-SS.log contains the full, verbose console output.
     -   /logs/loop_trace_YYYY-MM-DD_HH-MM-SS.log contains a high-level summary of the process flow.
+-   **Cleanup:** All temporary storage containers are cleared to leave a clean slate.

+---

+## Troubleshooting

+**1. `python: can't open file '.../main.py': [Errno 2] No such file or directory`**
+   -   **Cause:** You are trying to run a script from the project root directory directly.
+   -   **Solution:** Always run the application using the command `python -m src.main`.

+**2. Docker Build Fails:**
+   -   **Cause:** Your `requirements.txt` file may be out of date.
+   -   **Solution:** Run `pip freeze > requirements.txt` locally to update the file before building the Docker image.

+**3. Azure Authentication Errors:**
+   -   **Cause:** Your Azure CLI is not logged in or is set to the wrong subscription.
+   -   **Solution:** Run `az login` and then `az account set --subscription "Your_Subscription_Name"` to switch to the correct subscription.